All Products

 • URX: indicates that the request is rejected because the retry condition for upstream HTTP requests is not met or the maximum number of TCP connection attempts is reached.

-4. Check the logs of the destination service proxy.
+4. Verify the correctness of the conclusion in the previous step and check the logs of the destination service proxy.

 Show the logs of the destination service proxy